The climb up Kickass Hill has to be done with both hands and feet in places.

 The hike starts off on the Lake Trail to London Lake from the Upper Parking Lot.
 As you begin, you hike past a picnic area, winery ruins and the distillery and turn and hike past a vineyard.
 Follow Mountain Trail which is a service road next to the wooded area.
 We stayed on Mountain Road as we passed an intersection where another trail leads to London Lake.

-Hiking to the Painted Dunes at Lassen Volcanic National Park
+The Painted Dunes in Lassen Volcanic National Park from the top of Cinder Cone.

 The views from Cinder Cone over the Painted Dunes at Lassen Volcanic National Park offer an incredibly “artistic” view of the landscape.
 But if you want to see this incredible view, you will have to work for it.

-Hiking Snow Mountain East Peak
+The view from Snow Mountain East Peak into the Sacramento Valley.

 As when I wrote about my hike to the West Peak of Snow Mountain, the same two words apply: “peaceful desolation,” but the scenery has drastically changed since 2018 when I was there last.